SireneNova/Portfolio/Python/Version27/SaleViewer/ReadMe.md

 I made this as a final Python project of my choice.
 The program imports dummy sale data from a file and displays it in dynamic bar graphs.
+It integrates Excel, SQL, and graphical display through the use of the python packages numpy, matplotlib, csv, and sqlite3.